 Under CSDP, at least US$380 million will be spent in Nigeria interested States, Local Government and Communities over the next five years on improving the standard of living in communities by sustainably increasing access of the poor people to improved social and natural resource infrastructure services

-The project is expected to reduce inequality between the rural and urban communities and ultimately make positive impact on human capital development and allied indicators through the financing of social and economic common goods as well as upward and downward accountability between communities and Local Government Areas and States.
+The project is expected to have a positive impact with respect to human development outcomes through the financing of social and economic common goods as well as upward and downward accountability between communities and Local Government Areas and States.

 To access the web portal for a state participating in CSDP, click the corresponding state region in the map shown below.